rackerlabs/design-system/_component_design/selection-bucket.md

 category: Components
 usage: >
   A selection bucket contain pills of values the user selects in a table.
 The selection bucket holds all selected values, across all table pages.
 The user can remove selected values from the selection bucket.

+  ********

+  Bucket Selector is helpful when you are selecting multiple objects from large option sets within a larger workflow.
+The bucket area (located below the table) operates as a holding area where users can view all their selections, regardless of the table content.
+This allows users to search and/or filter the table to locate items to select without losing visibility into what they have selected.
 preview-image: preview-images/selector-strip.svg
 status: stable
 resource: true